adrianmoya/es-docs.behat.org/en/source/behat/hooks.rst

         // do something after each scenario
     });

-First argument is a filter, like with feature hooks.
+The first argument is a filter, like with feature hooks.

 ``$event`` is an instance of `ScenarioEvent <http://docs.behat.org/api/behat/behat/behat/event/scenarioevent.html>`_ or `OutlineExampleEvent <http://docs.behat.org/api/behat/behat/behat/event/outlineexampleevent.html>`_: